-Please note some configuration changes will require rebooting the system.
-EMET GUI provides notification as needed.
+Please note some configuration changes will require rebooting the operating system.
+EMET's GUI provides notification of this when it happens.

 The list of available system mitigations varies between different versions of Windows.
 This reason is that some system mitigations are not available on some operating system.
-The paragraph Supported Operating Systems and software requirements contains more information about system mitigations support in different Windows versions.
+Section 1.5 - Supported Operating Systems and software requirements contains more information about mitigation support in different Windows versions.

 The Certificate Trust feature can be enabled or disabled by changing the related entry.
-In addition Internet Explorer must be added in the "Application Configuration".
+In addition Internet Explorer must be added in the "Application Configuration" window.

-Configuring Mitigations for Applications
+2.2.3 Configuring Mitigations for Applications

-It is possible to configure specific applications to opt-in to the mitigations provided by EMET.
+It is possible to configure specific applications to opt-in to the mitigations supported by EMET.
 Additionally, mitigations can be individually enabled or disabled on a per application basis.

-For example, it is possible to configure iexplore.exe to opt-in to all EMET's mitigation and, at the same time, opt-in winword.exe only for SEHOP and Mandatory ASLR.
+For example, it is possible to configure iexplore.exe to opt-in to all EMET's mitigation and, at the same time, opt-in firefox.exe only for SEHOP and Mandatory ASLR.

 It is possible to Add (Ctrl+Add) and Remove (Ctrl+Substract) applications from the list by clicking the corresponding buttons.
-When adding an application, a user will get prompted with the regular open file dialog.
-An application can then be selected and added to the list.
+When adding an application, a user will get prompted with the regular open file dialog and once having selected one it will get added to this list.
+Then, it is possible to configure it.
 The "Add Wildcard" (Ctrl+Multiply) button allows to configure an application by adding wildcards in its path.